 Save Money At the Pump

 Buy the right gas.
-Most modern cars don’t require premium gas unless they are sports cars, and buying the premium, high-octane gas won’t do anything extra for your gas mileage. heck your owner’s manual for the recommended gas and buy only that.
+Most modern cars don’t require premium gas unless they are sports cars, luxury vehicles, or have a turbo charger on the engine.
+Unless this applies to your vehicle, buying the premium high-octane gas won’t do anything extra for your gas mileage.
+Check your owner’s manual for the recommended gas and buy only the recommended fuel type.

 Use a gas rewards credit card.
 My wife and I each use cash back credit cards and gas rewards credit card to save money on gas purchases.
 It is easy to find a credit card that will give you 5% cash back on gas purchases, and at $3 per gallon, that equals a $.15 savings per gallon.
 Not bad!